Car Insurance Claim Deadlines: Statute of Limitations by State

 Mental Incapacity

 If an accident leaves a victim legally incapacitated — for example, in a coma or with severe cognitive impairment — most states toll the deadline for the duration of the incapacity.
+In Minnesota, for example, the clock pauses for up to five years from the accident date or resumes one year after capacity is restored, whichever comes first.
 Once the victim regains legal capacity, the standard deadline resumes.

 Defendant Left the State